Ledger Nano S Plus Review

 As with any hardware wallet, you will then need to back up your seed phrase.
 Write down the 24 words provided on your device on the seed phrase recovery sheets provided (inside the orange card).

-The device will then ask you to confirm the seed phrase, to ensure you have recorded it correctly.
+The device will then ask you to confirm the seed phrase to ensure you have recorded it correctly.
 This step is highly important – if anything happens to your hardware wallet, you’ll need the seed phrase to recover your funds.
+View this support page on Ledger for more information on seed phrases and recovering your wallet.

 Step 4: Install the manager app on the Nano S Plus